 Visual Merchandising - Fashion

-Taught by: Sue Fraser, Tutor to be confirmed, Julianne Lavery.
+Taught by: Tutor to be confirmed, Julianne Lavery.

-Students will focus on VM aligning with fashion branding, understanding the visual elements that attract the customer in windows and engage the customer in store.
+- understanding the visual elements that attract customers to windows and engage them in store

-The group will undertake retail excursions to research fashion retailers and their visual merchandising strategies relating to a project brief.
+There will be study trips to research fashion retailers' visual merchandising strategies relating to a project brief.
 You will do two projects.

-- project two will harness creative thinking and work on design and presentation skills.
-A design board will be produced and scale 3d model of a window design.
-A verbal presentation will be presented to the group.
+In project two you will harness your creative thinking and work on design and presentation skills.
+You will produce a design board scale 3d model of a window display.

 Entry requirements: None

 Julianne Lavery is a professional VM/Display consultant, trainer and lecturer

 - laptop or tablet, needed for research online and suggested for design board outcomes